 Depending on what level of PIP you get, you may be eligible for ‘top-ups’ – essentially additional money – on things like Housing Benefit, Jobseeker’s Allowance, Income Support, Working Tax Credit, Employment and Support Allowance and Pension Credit.
 These are referred to as ‘premiums’, and some, like the Employment and Support Allowance or Pension Credit, are only given if you get the PIP daily living component.

 To find out if you could get benefit ‘premiums’, contact the Department for Work & Pensions (DWP).
 They may ask to see a copy of your PIP award letter when you apply.
 Remember, getting these extra premiums won’t affect the amount of PIP that you get, so it’s worth finding out what you are entitled to.

 2. Council tax discount

 Under some circumstances, your local council will give you a special discount on your council tax.
 The amount that they help you with depends on things like the rate of PIP you get, but you can find out how to contact your local council here to see what they can do for you.

-3. Increased housing benefit
+4. Increased housing benefit

 You can also get an increased rate of housing benefit if you receive PIP on behalf of a child who still lives at home.
 They must be aged between 16 and 20 and in training or education.
 Once again, you should contact your local council and ask what is available to you.

-5. Road tax discount
+5. Road tax discount and toll roads

-The PIP standard rate mobility will give you a 50% road tax discount, while the enhanced rate mobility gives you a 100% discount, lowering the cost of independence even more.
+The PIP Standard Rate mobility will give you a 50% road tax discount, while the Enhanced Rate mobility gives you a 100% discount, lowering the cost of independence even more.
 This is good to know, but we arrange road tax for Motability Scheme customers, so you don’t have to worry about those details at all!